kotelnikov/mgos_telegram/README.md

 The library will be useful for projects where you need to manage IOT devices by sending/receiving text commands through the [Telegram Bot API](https://core.telegram.org/bots).
 The library successfully tested on ESP8266 and ESP32 from [Espressif Systems](https://www.espressif.com/).

-For using this library you have to provide firstly the connectivity to the internet for your IOT device by using the connection to the [Wi-Fi network](https://mongoose-os.com/docs/mongoose-os/api/net/wifi.md) or by using the connection to the [Cellular network](https://mongoose-os.com/docs/mongoose-os/api/net/pppos.md).
+For using this library you have to provide firstly the connectivity to the internet for your IOT device by using the connection to the [Wi-Fi](https://mongoose-os.com/docs/mongoose-os/api/net/wifi.md) or by using the cellular connection using [PPPOS](https://mongoose-os.com/docs/mongoose-os/api/net/pppos.md).

-At this stage the library supports only text messages, but later I will update it and add additional functionality.
+At this stage the library supports only simple text messages on English.
+In case of receiving messages on other languages or messages with unsupported data type such messages will be changed forcibly to simple text message with placeholder text "Unsupported characters, or data type".
+Later I will update the library with new additional functionality.

-Also please pay attention the library is in "beta" version.
-Any issues or suggestions are welcomed! )))
+Please pay attention, this is first version v1.0.
+So any issues or suggestions are welcomed! )))

 ## How to use the library
 ### Include the library and configure it for your project